jonathanytan/AdventOfCode2024/README.md

 The code from part 1 could not easily accomodate the addition of more operators.
 Rather than re-write it for part 2, I managed to extend the solution into its unwieldy final state.
 Adding a fourth operator would be nightmarish.
 The function ought to be re-written.

 ## Day 8
 Overloaded binary operators to make adding instances of pair<int,int> easier.
+Overloading operators for larger projects is a bad idea but our programs are small.
 The approach was quite simple and bugs were resolved after I re-acquainted myself with vector addition.
 In part 2, by definition, every antenna is also an antinode.

 ## Day 9
+* In part 1, I made a misstep where I first represented the memory block representation of the diskmap (e.g. `00..111.33) as a string.
+This works for file IDs from 0-9, but once you get into double digits that becomes a problem.
+So I switched to a vector of ints where -1 represented empty memory.
+Keep track of file IDs in a vector<int> wherein the index represents the ID and the data represents a file size.
+* In part 2, I added a list of every section of contiguous empty memory (both the index of the first block and the size).
+* In debugging figured out that my code was moving files rightward to empty spaces (expected behavior is to move them leftward)

+## Day 10

+* Had to do a refresher on graph traversal and DFS.
+Looked at flood fill problem.
+    * Recursive implementation is cleaner, iterative implementation is useful because other graph traversal algorithms are structured similarly.
+* In part 1, there is no need for DFS.
+You do not run the risk of visiting a node you had previously visited - which is something you need to keep track of in a DFS implementation - because you can only travel to nodes that are 1 grade higher.
+* In part 1, for any particular trailhead, you need to keep track of 9-heights that were already visited in the traversal so you don't double count them for the trailhead score.
+In part 2, for a particular trailhead and a 9-height that's reachable, to find the number of different paths to that 9-height, simply remove the check - established in part 1 - which verifies if you've already visited that particular 9-height

+## Stray observations
+* sets and maps do not have a hash function for pair<int,int> so you must make your own
+* `emplace()` does in-place insertion. cf. `insert()`
+* Char <> int conversion
     * `(integer) + '0'`, where (integer) is a digit between 0-9 converts the integer into its char representation
     * `(char 0-9) - '0'`, where (char 0-9) is the char of a digit between 0-9 converts the char into its integer representation
+    * To remember these, you can think of adding `'0'` as adding the property of being a character and subtracting it as removing the quality of being a char
+* To get index of an element pointed to by a foward iterator: `fwd_itr - vec.begin()`.
+* You can't compare (<, >, ==) forward and reverse iterators directly.
+To convert a reverse iterator, use `.base()` like in `bwd_itr.base() - 1`
+* for range-based for loops, when iterating on big objects, make sure to access by const reference. can also use `auto`